 Tom Boonen won the 2016 RideLondon-Surrey Classic.
 Photo by Graham Watson.

 This year’s event will take place on Sunday August 4.
-Crowds can gather at the start on Horse Guards Parade, at the Mall or anywhere along the route – and the race will be televised live on a screen at Green Park.
+Crowds can gather at the start in Bushy Park, at the Mall or anywhere else along the route – and the race will be televised live on a screen at Green Park.

 Riders in the Prudential RideLondon-Surrey 100 pass through Richmond Park.
 Photo by Jed Leicester for Prudential RideLondon